 Hawthorn’s powder extract can inhibit acylCoA cholesterol acyltransferase activity in Caco-2 cells.
 This inhibitory activity has a positive association with triterpenic acid (i.e., oleanolic acid and ursolic acid) contents in the extracts.

-How does Hawthorn reduce your risk for heart diseases and strokes?
+How does Hawthorn reduce your heart diseases & strokes risk?

-- Prevent heart disease, heart attack and stroke.
+- Prevent heart disease – It can reduce the risk towards a heart attack and stroke.

 Recommended Hawthorn daily dosage